jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 ## Find the melody in the chords

-A good way to get started with chord melody is to play the chord progression delicately, articulating each note, and listen for the melody in the chord tones.
+A good way to get started with chord melody is to play a song's chord progression delicately, articulating each note, and listen for the melody in the chord tones.